jmyacobn/whats-cookin/README.md

 - Built a fully functional web application to meet the MVP outlined in the project spec
 - Building a web accplication that is fully tabbable and includes tab focus to improve the user experience and passes the Lighthouse Accessibility Audit at 100%
 - Successfully learned and implemented API fetch calls
-- Highly successful team collaboration due thorough DTR, calendaring, and Agile/Scrum workflow
+- Highly successful team collaboration due thorough DTR, calendaring, and Agile/Scrum Workflow
 - Learned to use Figma to design our website and GitHub Projects to manage our work as a team

 ## Challenges 😅